stevenc49/stevenc49.github.io/pages/practiceJournal.md

 On real estate investing, [this video on bigger pockets](https://www.youtube.com/watch?v=u83O2l1QEj4) has first steps on what you need to do to start your rental business career.
 It boils down to get good at the math.

+You can check by doing the math on your current property.

 ### Aug 25